 How does FSU disseminate emergency notifications or written warnings to the FSU community?
-The Associate Vice Chancellor for Communications will coordinate with the Policy Group to ensure accurate and timely release of written information to the FSU community and the public.
+The Office of the Chief of Staff will coordinate with the Policy Group to ensure accurate and timely release of written information to the FSU community and the public.
 Written information may be posted by text, email, the FSU Web Page, Bronco Alert and/or news release.